ga-prog20/Sistema-cadastro-consulta-hospital/README.md

 ## About the project

-This is a Java Web application developed in the MVC architecture and is composed of the functions Logar, Store user information in cookies, List Marked Queries, Create Queries, Edit Queries, Delete Queries.
+This is a Java Web application developed in the MVC architecture and is composed of the functions Logar, Store user information in cookies, List Marked hospital consultation, Create hospital consultation, Edit hospital consultation, Delete hospital consultation.
 The project aims to demonstrate skills in the technologies, mentioned below, with a beginner system in java for web development.

 ### Author - Autor